nyuszika7h/limnoria-plugins/CurrencyConverter/README.md

 the exchange rate from USD to EUR and the reverse (EUR to USD) will be cached, and if another conversion is made within the refresh interval, it won't be re-requested from the API.
-This cache will also be cleared if you reload the plugin or restart th bot.
+This cache will also be cleared if you reload the plugin or restart the bot.